KrishRN/audioseg/README.md

 ## Data Preparation
 Before using the VAD, a number of files need to be created to specify the audio that one wishes to process.
 These files are the same as those used by the Kaldi toolkit.
 Extensive documentation on the data preparation process for Kaldi may be found [here](https://kaldi-asr.org/doc/data_prep.html).
-Only the files required by the Voxseg toolkit are described here.
+Only the files required by the audioseg toolkit are described here.

 1. `wav.scp` - this file provides the paths to the audio files one wishes to process, and assigns them a unique recording-id.
 It is structured as follows:
     `<recording-id> <extended-filename>`.
 Each entry should appear on a new line, for example: